Close shave for Taoiseach as Dublin Zoo welcomes visitors

 Staff and visitors have missed Dublin Zoo since it was closed on New Year’s Eve at the start of the third wave.
 So too have many of the more social animals particularly the primates, such as the gibbons, which are the closest thing in the animal kingdom to human beings.

 “She [Cahaya] did that deliberately.
 They know very well underneath that the public will show a reaction when they observe us.
 The Taoiseach had a lucky escape.
-He was wearing a good suit.”
+He was wearing a good suit,” said Dr Schwitzer.

 Dublin Zoo is one of the most popular visitor attractions in the country with 1.3 million visitors in 2019, the last year before the pandemic.
 It is also one of the best loved judging by the almost €3 million donated by the public through the Save Dublin Zoo campaign and the Government chipped in with €2.5 million.
 The money has allowed to the zoo to retain its full complement of zookeepers but the retail and cafes remain closed for the time being.